existencelabs/keystamp-whitepaper/README.md

 - Key derivation paths = map to private key to obtain the encryption password
 - Decrypted data
 - Digital signatures
-- Publc keys of signatories
+- Publc keys of signatories- TransacttionID
-- TransacttionID
 - OP_RETURN format (KEYSTAMP:HASH)
 - Blockheight in Bitcoin blockchain
 - Time according to the miner's timestamp server

 ### Innovation and significance

-**Extending BIP32 for new use-cases**
+**Extending BIP32 for encryption**

 One of the novelties of Keystamp is the innovative use of the BIP32 key architecture to encrypt data.
 Indeed, Bitcoin keys can only be used for signing.
 However, private keys can be used as encryption password for other algorithms such as AES.
 By using keys as passwords, we allow superiors in the Keystamp hierarcyhy to have access to data encrypted by its subordiates or agents.

-This creates a system for cryptographically-enforced access permissions.
-The derivation path of the key which used to sign the data and encrypt the data

-We use private keys not only for signing data but also as encryption passwords for storing data.
-This means that when the lower sub-keys encrypt data, all the levels above can decrypt it.
 It’s a one way function.
 As such, only the issuing authority has access to all the data, and permissions are hierarchical, perfect for institutions such as financial regulators.

-## Decentralized and trustless
+This creates a system for cryptographically-enforced access permissions.
+The derivation path of the key which used to sign the data and encrypt the data.

+XPRIV + CHILD DERIVATION PATH = DECRYPTION KEY

+**Extending BIP32 for cryptographic certificates**

+We test the implementation of Bitcoin BIP32 in a public key infrastrncture.
+By associated the derivation path of keys to public registries, we can allow selected participants to independently verify where certain keys are derived from, i.e. where they get their signing authority and who can decrypt their data.

+**Multisignature notarization signatures**

+We implement a system by which notarizations are valid only if the transaction is broadcast from a multisignature address.
+This allows participants of the Keystamp process to specify schemes where the agents lower in the hierarchy request their superiors to-cosign.
+In order to revocate the right of the agent to notarize certain information and be recognized as valid edivence, for instance if it is believe that they agent's key is compromised, the superior just refuses to co-sign and the agent cannont broadcast its valid proof.

+### Future development: blockchain assets (meta-profocols like Colu)

 The same private keys can be used to issue or receive any blockchain asset, from securities to obligations, gift cards, vouchers, etc. When those innovations become mainstream, the validation of transactions will be trustless perfectly synced with cryptographic identities.